TalhaAhmed2000/TalhaAhmed2000.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello Everyone!"
+title: "Hello Everyone!
+I'm Talha 👋"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Hello Everyone.
-I'm Talha! 👋

 I'm an undergraduate senior at Lahore University of Management Science (LUMS), pursuing a joint major in **BS Economics** and **Mathematics**, with a minor in **Computer Science**. 🎓